 Abstract: Delivery of meteorological (MET) and Aeronautical Information Services (AIS) information to the cockpit via data link is an evolving technology.
 In response to discussions with personnel in the Federal Aviation Administration, the Aviation Safety Reporting System (ASRS) studied incidents citing the use of MET and AIS data link services or applications.
 ASRS analyzed and codified information from data link end-users as reported in ASRS incidents received.
 The objectives of this study were to: (A) Understand when and how data link services are used; (B) Understand issues related to the accuracy and timeliness of weather data link services; and (C) Understand human factors relating to the use and integration of data link services.
 To obtain a copy of this report, contact Dr. Ian Johnson.

 Links to Training:

 - Experiential Education Visibility Module

 - Enhancing Pilot Knowledge of Aviation Weather Course.
-This course will focus on key takeaways from WTIC research and will provide insight on cockpit weather information and weather decision making that impact pilots in flight.
+This course will focus on key takeaways from WTIC research and provide insight on cockpit weather information and weather decision-making that impact pilots in flight.

 Course Description: This session is intended for flight instructors to highlight weather knowledge areas that have been identified as lacking by pilots, to enhance instructor ability to teach aviation weather, and to provide information on new weather products including their limitations and enhanced benefits.

 - WeatherXplore Application.
 The WeatherXplore Application was derived from research sponsored and funded by the Weather Technology in the Cockpit (WTIC) program.
-Connect digital content with aviation educational material to compliment FAA Aviation Weather Services Advisory Circular AC 0045-H chg.
-1 and the FAA Aviation Weather Advisory Circular AC- 06B to aid in the correlation of weather subjects.
+Connect digital content with aviation educational material to complement FAA Aviation Weather Services Advisory Circular AC 0045-H change 1 and the FAA Aviation Weather Advisory Circular AC- 06B to aid in the correlation of weather subjects.